-The MS TIG is responsible for addressing MAM objectives that pertain to their restoration activities and for communicating information to the Trustee Council or Cross-TIG MAM work group.
-The lead Implementing Trustee for the project would be MDEQ working with DOI as an Implementing Trustee.
-DOI will also be the lead federal agency for conducting the environmental evaluation review for implementation.
-Trustee roles and responsibilities will be defined in accordance with the SOPs.
-The Mississippi Department of Marine Resources (MDMR) would be a project partner.
-MDEQ's roles include coordination with MDMR and the MS TIG to track project progress, program management and oversight, leading acquisition of parcels, and partnering with MDMR for management operations.
+The Trustee Council would encourage and facilitate consistency in monitoring and data procedures to evaluate and report on progress toward meeting the ecosystem goals that are the stated basis for the Restoration Agreement and are foundational to the PDARP/PEIS.
+The Mississippi TIG is responsible for addressing MAM objectives that pertain to their restoration activities and for communicating information to the Trustee Council or Cross-TIG MAM work group.

+At the project level, MDEQ would be the implementing agency with co-lead from the Mississippi Department of Marine Resources (MDMR).
+MDEQ's primary roles includes coordination with project partners and the MS TIG to track project progress, program management and oversight, lead acquisition of parcels and co-lead for management operations.
+MDMR would be the resource management agency and support all land management aspects of the project